 We are approaching the third year of the pandemic, and it is not a gamble to say that many of us have become accustomed to wearing masks every day.
 For this reason, for some time now I have been looking for solutions, or rather, for "creative adaptation reactions" to this state of affairs, and I must say that in Japan I always find many.

 Most of the time they perplex me, as in this case.
 Hear this, really typical of such a multifaceted and fascinating people, almost borderline: Hosinoya Tokyo, a restaurant in the Japanese capital, offers a way of dining that is a whole program.
 From October 13, guests can enjoy a "tokyo lantern dinner", a dining experience with guests placed inside transparent, lantern-shaped dividers.

 You got it right, the diners eat under a ... paper bell.
 Dinner lanterns.
 This is not a Netflix series, they are real images.

 Function and aesthetics: the dinner of lanterns, there are those who like it and those who horror.

-The "lanterns" are suspended above the head of each person, which means that you can sit at the table not only without a mask, but also without worries.
+The "lanterns" are suspended above the head of each person, which means that one can sit at the table not only without a mask, but also without worries.
 Why did Hoshinoya Tokyo choose lanterns?
 What questions: why lanterns are an object attributed to traditional customs and culture.

 It is no coincidence that the dividers are made by a historic lantern shop, the Kojima Shoten in Kyoto.
 They have a large transparent vinyl section and even have a built-in light that illuminates the face with a soft glow.
 To be elegant, they are elegant.

-At the modest price of almost 200 euros per person you can enjoy a quiet dinner, inside the lanterns, in a muffled atmosphere of a concertino on the Titanic.
+At the modest price of almost 200 euros per person you can enjoy a quiet dinner, inside the lanterns, in a muffled atmosphere like a concertino on the Titanic.
 When we say "the end of the world".
 Barricaded, but with style.